louisameline/XClick/README.md

 An x-click event is triggered on an element when this element is the closest common parent of two children elements, one of which having triggered a mousedown event, the other having triggered a mouseup event.
 So "x-click" stands for "a click spread across elements".
 See the demo file.

 At some point in your code, you may feel x-clicks are not really clicks.
 The XClick jQuery plugin helps you catch these tricky x-click events so you can take action against them.
 There is currently no native way to detect or prevent x-clicks.
-Side note : only real mouse events trigger x-clicks, not script-triggered events.
+Side note : only real mouse events trigger x-clicks, not events triggered by a script.

 Explanations and how-to
 -------------------------